 If you answered yes to any of those questions above, then let’s have a word!
 I’m a 5* rated public speaker and I want to spread the word about mental health.

 I’ve suffered from depression and anxiety for most of my life.
 I am so grateful for being made aware of my symptoms and given help to find the support I needed.
 Not everyone is so lucky.
 I have read many stories recently about people who were literally pulling their hair out and struggling with the pain of breathing; that couldn’t drag themselves out of bed even though their responsibilities as parents, guardians and carers bade them do so.
 I have read these stories and I’ve cried because I recognised their pain…and yet the saddest part…

 Oh they knew there was something wrong but the explanations ranged from “I’m going insane” to “I’m just a terrible person”.
 Meanwhile, their body/brain chemistry was off.

 This lack of recognition is ingrained in us.
 No one ever talks to us about mental health issues as we grow up.
 At school we have biology and sex ed and PE…we learn a lot about our bodies but next to nothing about our brain.
 In further education or at work, we are to “buck up” and get on with things.
 Stiff upper lip it.
 There is little to no discussion about mental health.
 Even if there is, it’s often a hushed and embarrassed discussion in confidence.
-I hope to change that – even if only a little.
+I hope to change that.

 help me to help you (or someone you know)